kuratahiroyuki/Cross-Attention_PHV/README.md

-# Attention-PHV
+# Cross-attention PHV
 This package is used for protein-protein interaction (PPI) prediction

 # Features
-・Attention-PHV predicts PPI by amino acid sequences alone.
+・Cross-attention PHV predicts PPI by amino acid sequences alone.

 # Environment
     Python   : 3.8.0